-Appendix B - Student Focus Group Questions

-Responses to focus group questions will be sorted into four areas: Connection to School, Engagement in Curriculum, Empowerment in Creating Positive Change, Effort and Presenting Projects to the Public.

-Connection to School

-Did you feel personally connected to other participants in this project?
-Explain.

-Has your connection to school changed in any way as a result of this project?

-Engagement in Curriculum

-Overall, how interested and engaged did you feel in this project?

-Did this class differ from the other classes that you’ve taken at our school?If so, how?

-Describe your successes and challenges in this project.

-Empowerment in Creating Positive Change

-What do you think you will take away from this documentary project?

-What, if any, skills/knowledge gained do you expect you will use the most in the next three years?

-Do you believe that you can make a change in the world by speaking out about an issue?
-Explain.

-How did you feel about telling your story at the beginning of the project?

-How do you feel about the project now that it is done and has been seen by others?

-Effort and Going Public

-If you knew up front that your teacher would be the only one to see your project, would that have made any difference in how it turned out?
-If so, how?

-Did you keep your audience in mind when creating your documentaries?
-Explain.

 Chapter 4 - Results and Conclusions

-This chapter will report and analyze the results of data collection instruments outlined in the previous chapter.
+The purpose of this research study was to explore the research question: How effective are video documentary projects at engaging at-risk students in the humanities curriculum and empowering them to create positive social change?
+This chapter reports and analyzes the results of data collection instruments outlined in the previous chapter.

 Results

 I distributed a Google Forms survey at the beginning of a class period on December 17, 2014.
 The survey targeted a purposeful sample of nine students who completed the project.
 Nine of the ten targeted students consented electronically and completed the survey.
-The survey included three open response questions and 23 attitude scale items.
-I distributed the survey through a hyperlink on the class website.
+The survey included three open response questions and 23 attitude scale statements.
+I distributed the attitude scale through a hyperlink on the class website.

 As indicated in Table 1, seven of the nine respondents either strongly disagreed (n=4) or disagreed (n=3) with the statement, “I DID NOT feel personally connected to what we are doing in class.”
 No students strongly agreed or agreed that they did not feel personally connected to the course content while two students remained neutral.